singlestore-labs/singlestoredb-python/docs/src/install.rst

 Installation
 ============

-The SingleStore Python client can be installed using ``pip``:
+The SingleStoreDB Python client can be installed using ``pip``:

 .. code-block:: sh

-    pip install singlestore
+    pip install singlestoredb

 If you are using Anaconda, you can also install using ``conda``:

 .. code-block:: sh

-    conda install -c singlestore singlestore
+    conda install -c singlestore singlestoredb